jTd7bPLFb/ESPHomePCPowerControlHomeAssistantESP32/README.md

 The hardware consists ESP32 and two IO pins.
 * One pin controls the power button by generating a long or short press
 * A second pin reads the motherboard power status.
+* Make sure that you connect to either the PLED+ or PLED-, which ever works for you.\
+  Don't forget to change the software accordingly.

 ## Schematic